betagouv/yakforms/README.md

 ### Files

+Drupal needs a private directory for its user files.
+We name it `framaforms_private`, it can be changed to another directory with the approriate permissions afterwards from the administration interface (at <mysite.org>/admin/config/media/file-system).
 * go to your web directory (we then assume you are in this directory)
 * clone code and ensure proper directory permissions: